johnadams2076/CarND-LaneLines-P1_1/writeup_template.md

 in two different arrays based on the slope.
 I averaged out individual points(x1,x2,y1,y2) for the left and right lane markers.
 I used hardcoded minY value 311 for calculating slope and intercept for the mean values.
 Next step was to find  minX and maxX from slope, intercept, minX and maxY.
 Finally, draw the line using thickness 14.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Final image:

-[image2]: ./test_images_output/solidWhiteRight_Output.jpg "Solid White Right Output"
+![Final Solid White Right Image]: ./test_images_output/solidWhiteRight_Output.jpg "Solid White Right Output"

 ### 2. Identify potential shortcomings with your current pipeline